Navigating the Cancer Journey at Community Memorial

 Accredited by the Joint Commission on Cancer, Community Memorial’s Cancer Program has received special commendations for providing prevention and early detection programs, submitting data to the National Cancer Database, following best practice patient management and treatment guidelines, and analyzing patient outcomes.

-Patients don’t need a referral to visit Cheryl for support.
-Walk-in visits to her office at 2900 Loma Vista Road are welcome.
-Cheryl can also be reached at 805-948-5459.
+Patients don’t need a referral to visit the Community Memorial Cancer Program for support.
+Patients can come for a walk-in office visit at 2900 Loma Vista Road Suite #105, or can call 805-948-5459.